mrousavy/react-native-multithreading/README.md

 ### Await

 Since `spawnThread` returns a `Promise`, you can also await the result.
-The React-JS Thread will not be blocked and will still be able to continue execution elsewhere (timers, callbacks, ...), while the custom thread runs the given function in a custom parallel runtime.
+The React-JS Thread will not be blocked and will still be able to continue execution elsewhere (timers, callbacks, rendering, ...), while the custom thread runs the given function in a custom parallel runtime.

 ```ts
 const result = await spawnThread(() => {